 Learning about the Canadian arts and culture scene is important for when you start networking and begin your first job.
 Canadians enjoy ‘small talk’ – this podcast will give you ideas on what to discuss with your new connections and coworkers.
 You'll hear interviews from some of Canada's greatest songwriters, and get to know uniquely Canadian content.

 3. Business-Focused Podcasts

 There are a number of business-focused podcasts related to your field of expertise.
 Podcasts will ensure you are in the know about the latest trends in your sector.
 There are many to choose from.
 In your favourite podcast app, search by Categories > Business to discover a podcast relevant to your sector and interests.

 This is a time efficient way to stand on trend with your sector.
 You'll learn new tools and have conversation pieces for connecting with colleagues.

 Bonus: Podcast Playlist

 CBC hosts a weekly podcast featuring some of the best podcasts out there.
 This show is a great way to discover new podcasts if you don’t know where to start, or what you’ll like.
-Each week they focus on a particular theme (for example, etiquette, travel, or crime stories) and sample podcasts on the theme that you may enjoy.
+Each week they focus on a particular theme (for example, etiquette, travel, or crime stories) and sample podcasts on the theme.